Your July Horoscope Is Here — It’s Time To Relax

 Aries Sun & Rising:

 Aries, the month of July feels like an opportunity for you to reset yourself energetically.
-Your sector of roots is activated by the sun’s transit through Cancer during the first three weeks of July, and the Cancer new moon is an ideal time to think about relocating, redecorating, or growing a family (either through a pregnancy, adoption, or bringing a furry friend or new plant into your home).
-Ease and peace are your main values this month, especially since Neptune will be retrograde in your sector of spirituality and healing starting July 2.
+Your sector of roots is activated by the sun’s transit through Cancer during the first three weeks of July, and the Cancer new moon is an ideal time to think about relocating, redecorating or growing a family (either through a pregnancy, adoption or bringing a furry friend or new plant into your home).
+Ease and peace are your main values this month, especially since Neptune will be retrograde in your sector of spirituality and healing starting 2nd July.

 AdvertisementADVERTISEMENT